Everyone loves the party game/icebreaker “two truths and a lie.”

 There’s a popular misperception that the United States supports every nation but neglects the needs of its citizens at home.
 This misperception is false.

 Foreign spending also pales in comparison to mandatory spending programs for the poor and vulnerable in our nation.
-For example, we payed out $939 billion in Social Security benefits to retirees and the disabled, we spent $1.1 trillion on healthcare for elderly and poor Americans, and we gave out $293 billion in aid to low-income Americans including food stamps, unemployment, housing, and cash payments.
+For example, we paid out $1.1 trillion in Social Security benefits to retirees and the disabled, we spent $776.2 billion on healthcare for elderly and poor Americans, and we gave out $476 billion in aid to Americans including food stamps, unemployment, housing, and cash payments.

 Entitlements are not just our biggest expense, but they are intentionally held outside of the annual congressional budget process.
 This means they are immune from negotiations and partisan fights, but they are also difficult to reform.